bnclabs/cbsh/README.rst

   - current context of server, bucket, design-doc will be highlighted in the prompt, like, ``myserver.com/mybybucket/ddoc>``.
-  - doing ``../../../anotherserver.com``, will change context to ``anotherserver.com/mybybucket/ddoc>``.
+  - doing ``../../../anotherserver.com``, will change context to ``anotherserver.com>``.
-  - doing ``../../../anotherserver.com/anotherbucket`` will change context to ``anotherserver.com/anotherbucket/ddoc``.
+  - doing ``../../../anotherserver.com/anotherbucket`` will change context to ``anotherserver.com/anotherbucket>``.

-- tab-completion for javascript, slash-commands. tab completions can also be extended for individual commands.
+- tab-completion for javascript, slash-commands. tab completions can be extended for individual commands.
 - new commands can be added using extension APIs.
 - write scripts to monitor clusters and nodes, collect their statistics.
-- render the monitored stats as xml file, text tables or graphical images.
+- render the monitored stats as xml file, text tables or image graphs.
 - while developing map-reduce functions,

   - source design doc from local directory and load them into shell environment.